Enough7/veins/usagenotes.md

 #### RSUExampleScenario.ned
 This is the example scenario defined for the VEINS demo.
 It shows how to build your Scenario as a NED file by extending the standard scenario (`./src/veins/nodes/Scenario.ned`).
 In this case, the only change is the addition of an RSU.
 If you check out the super-class, you'll find (for example) how playground size (= size of the simulated area) is configured.

 #### config.xml
 In `config.xml`, you can define certain parameters of VEINS' default NIC here, including the selected path loss model.

+### Beaconing
+When implementing beaconing applications, you will need to make sure that you avoid the nodes synchronizing their transmission unintentionally, because you might configure sending every second starting at `t=0.1`.
+This will cause all vehicles to attempt to send at exactly this time; in practice this will not happen, and you thus need to compensate for this.
+For example, you can add some random jitter to the first transmission, which breaks the synchronization.
+See also [this thread](https://groups.google.com/forum/#!topic/omnetpp/EhumLHlW3l0).

 ## Errors
 Sometimes, gcc/opp error messages are less than clear.
 These are the messages I've encountered problems with.